Skullsneeze/sshop/README.md

 ## ✨ Features

-- Interactive selection of clients and environments via `fzf`
+- Interactive selection, adding, and updating of clients and environments via `fzf` and `gum`
-- Supports multiple environments (e.g., Staging, Production)
+- Supports multiple environments per client (e.g., Staging, Production)
-- Reads client/server data from a YAML config file
+- Reads client/server data from an easy to maintain JSON config file
 - Easily configurable and extensible
-- Homebrew installation for Mac users
+- Easy Homebrew installation for Mac users

 ---